 1) Stay focused on Jesus.

-So it’s important to remind Millennials that their warm embrace of Jesus also demands that they embrace those He embraces.
+It’s important to remind Millennials that their warm embrace of Jesus also demands that they embrace those He embraces.
 In particular, His own Jewish brothers whom he came to serve and to save (see Matt.
 25:31-46).

 “Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers.”
 (1 Cor.
 15:8)